 How to initiate a request for a new subaward (or an amendment of an existing subaward) or services agreement:

 If the third party relationship has the characteristics of a subrecipient, submit an electronic subaward request to the Office of Sponsored Programs.
 Note: Outgoing agreements issued under a Federal Contract are subject to flow-down requirements from the Prime Federal Contract.
 Please ensure that the necessary terms and conditions from the Prime Federal Contract are included in any outgoing agreements, including subrecipient and vendor agreements, and that all necessary approvals have been obtained prior to issuance.
-Email email@example.com for any questions.
+Email firstname.lastname@example.org with any questions.

 The Office of Sponsored Programs (OSP) is charged with assisting faculty, staff, and students in their efforts to secure sponsored research funding.
 In its role within the University’s research infrastructure, OSP reviews, negotiates, endorses, and provides administrative oversight related to proposals and awards, as well as for non-financial agreements for acquiring materials, information, and/or data, in accordance with applicable laws, policies, and regulations.
 Through coordination with other University administrative offices, OSP works collaboratively on its sponsored research activities.